Benchmarking Report and Almanacs

 How to Use the Report

-- First, download your data in the CDS Reporting tool.
+- First, download your data in the CDS Portal.
 You will use this data set to add your data to the report slides.

 - Next, go to the report PPT and choose the slides that align with the topics you’re covering.